bentoml/BentoML/docs/source/guides/metrics.rst

    :caption: `service.py`

-This runnable implementation creates a custom NLTK runner, that use the ``inference_duration`` histogram to track the latency of polatiry scores from a given sentence.
+This runnable implementation creates a custom NLTK runner, that use the ``inference_duration`` histogram to track the latency of polarity scores from a given sentence.

 Initialize our NLTK runner, and add it to the service: